-Local leaders joined the Orlando EDC for a guided tour through Lockheed Martin's new Innovation Demonstration Center at their Training and Logistics location in East Orange County.
+Local leaders went on a guided tour through Lockheed Martin's new Innovation Demonstration Center at their Training and Logistics location in East Orange County.
 The new 20,000-square-foot center is primarily used as a demonstration and collaboration area where customers and industry partners can discuss training and logistics challenges, as well as a venue to work together to advance mission readiness for militaries and commercial aviation pilots.

 Local leaders experienced firsthand what it's like to sit behind the cockpit of a Fighter F-35 Lightning II jet.
 At the wheel of a Humvee, leaders went on a timed special mission to find the enemy within a 360-degree simulated room for the combat convoy.